Ad orientem: History

 After the Edict of Milan legitimized the building of Christian churches, the practice of praying towards the east did not result in uniformity in their orientation.
+By the reign of Emperor Justinian, churches in the Eastern Roman Empire were consistently oriented with the apse on the eastern side, and under his rule, North African churches were also remodeled to have the apse on the eastern side.

-It was in the 8th or 9th century that the position whereby the priest faced the apse, not the people, when celebrating Mass was adopted in the basilicas of Rome.
+In 386, the Theodosian Basilica of St. Paul was built in Rome with the apse on the eastern side, which later became common practice.
+In the 8th or 9th century, the position whereby the priest faced the apse, not the people, when celebrating Mass was increasingly adopted in the Roman rite.
+The Ordo Romanus I, dating to the early 700s, mentions the Pope turning to face the people to intone the Gloria and then immediately turning back to face east, implying that the rubric was written for a church with an eastward apse.
 This usage was introduced from the Frankish Empire and later became almost universal in the West.
+Some new churches in Francia such as St. Gall, influenced by Roman basilicas, also adopted the westward-facing apse, although this tendency was shortlived.
 However, the Tridentine Roman Missal continued to recognize the possibility of celebrating Mass "versus populum" (facing the people), and in several churches in Rome, it was physically impossible, even before the twentieth-century liturgical reforms, for the priest to celebrate Mass facing away from the people because of the presence, immediately in front of the altar, of the "confession" (confessio), an area sunk below floor level to enable people to come close to the tomb of the saint buried beneath the altar.

-Anglican Bishop Colin Buchanan writes that there "is reason to think that in the first millennium of the church in Western Europe, the president of the eucharist regularly faced across the eucharistic table toward the ecclesiastical west.
+Anglican Bishop Colin Buchanan argues that there "is reason to think that in the first millennium of the church in Western Europe, the president of the eucharist regularly faced across the eucharistic table toward the ecclesiastical west.
 Somewhere between the 10th and 12th centuries, a change occurred in which the table itself was moved to be fixed against the east wall, and the president stood before it, facing east, with his back to the people."
 This change, according to Buchanan, "was possibly precipitated by the coming of tabernacles for reservation, which were ideally both to occupy a central position and also to be fixed to the east wall without the president turning his back to them."

-In 7th century England, it is said, Latin Catholic churches were built so that on the very feast day of the saint in whose honor they were named, Mass could be offered on an altar while directly facing the rising sun.
+There is a common belief that in 7th century England, Latin Catholic churches were built so that on the very feast day of the saint in whose honor they were named, Mass could be offered on an altar while directly facing the rising sun.
 However, various surveys of old English churches found no evidence of any such general practice.